datocms/documentation/src/metalsmith/fields.md

                           //
                           // => 13

-blogPost.parent           // returns the parent record (only if the model is a tree): blogPost.children         // returns the children records (only if the model is a tree):
+blogPost.parent           // returns the parent record (only if the model is a tree) blogPost.children         // returns the children records (only if the model is a tree)

 blogPost.toMap()          // returns an object containing the above, plus all the
                           // field's values: